Research Programs vs. Internships: Which is Right for You?

 Surveys by the American Association of Colleges and Universities (AACU) provide evidence for the transferable benefits of undergraduate research from the perspectives of post-graduation employers.
 According to their 2023 report, 56% of employers responded that they would be “much more likely” to consider a job candidate who conducted research alongside a faculty member during their undergraduate studies.
 However, internships were even more compelling for employers, 70% of whom were “much more likely” to consider a job applicant with an internship on their résumé.
 Both of those figures rose since 2021, when the AACU published a similar report showing internships and research swayed 49% and 41% of employers, respectively.
 Conducting research as an undergraduate, then, comes with increasingly compelling professional advantages in addition to academic ones — even if the professional bonuses are somewhat softer than those associated with completing an internship.

-Research Opportunities and College Admissions
+How do Research Opportunities Affect College Admissions?

 Conducting research during high school also comes with tangible benefits that prepare students for college and beyond.
 Kristen Moon, a contributor to Forbes on college admissions, wrote in 2022 that